beamsummit/beam-intro-las-vegas-2019/README.md

 | 16:00 - 17:00 | Beam in Production |

 ## **Requirements and setup** ##

 This workshop relies on a few things that we recommend you install beforehand.

+**Java Requirements**

+If you want to submit Java jobs, you will need to [install Apache Maven](http://maven.apache.org/install.html).

+**Python Requirements**

+For Python, we use [virtualenv](https://virtualenv.pypa.io/en/latest/installation/) to create an isolated environment.

+**Google Cloud Requirements**

+This workshop relies on Google Cloud, so we recommend you install the [`gcloud` utility](https://cloud.google.com/sdk/install) with Storage options as well.
+This will be necessary if you want to:

+* Submit jobs to Cloud Dataflow

 **Operating System Requirements**